Oxford Hardship Fund

 How are students and colleges notified of the outcome?

 The outcome of an application will be sent via email to the student, with their college copied in.
-Payment of any award will be made directly to the student, to the account specified in their application.
+Payment of any award will be made directly to the student.

 How do I appeal a decision?